nsip/hits-dashboard/docs/help/generic_consumer_and_hits.md

 -   Prefix the result of the previous step with “SIF\_HMACSHA256 ”.

+### Step 3
-**Step 3**: Post the environment body payload, authenticated with the authorisation token, to the URL named in *Create Environment URL* from Figure 2.
+Post the environment body payload, authenticated with the authorisation token, to the URL named in *Create Environment URL* from Figure 2.